 In July 2013, the Federal Reserve and other U.S. banking regulators approved final rules regarding new risk-based capital, leverage and liquidity standards, known as "Basel III."
 The Basel III rules, which became effective for us and our bank on January 1, 2015, are subject to certain phase-in periods that occur over several years.
 The U.S. Basel III rules contain new capital standards that change the composition of capital, increase minimum capital ratios and strengthen counterparty credit risk capital requirements.
 The Basel III rules also include a new definition of common equity Tier 1 capital and require that certain levels of such common equity Tier 1 capital be maintained.
 The rules also include a new capital conservation buffer, which impose a common equity requirement above the new minimum that can be depleted under stress, and could result in restrictions on capital distributions and discretionary bonuses under certain circumstances, as well as a new standardized approach for calculating risk-weighted assets.
-Under the Basel III rules, we must maintain a ratio of common equity Tier 1 capital to risk-weighted assets of at least 4.5%, a ratio of Tier 1 capital to risk-weighted assets of at least 8% and a minimum Tier 1 leverage ratio of 4.0%.
+Under the Basel III rules, we must maintain a ratio of common equity Tier 1 capital to risk-weighted assets of at least 4.5%, a ratio of Tier 1 capital to risk-weighted assets of at least 6%, a ratio of total capital to risk-weighted assets of at least 8% and a minimum Tier 1 leverage ratio of 4.0%.

-As of March 31, 2016 and December 31, 2015, we were categorized as "well capitalized" under the regulatory framework for prompt corrective action.
+As of June 30, 2016 and December 31, 2015, we were categorized as "well capitalized" under the regulatory framework for prompt corrective action.
 To be categorized as "well capitalized," we must maintain specific total risk-based, Tier 1 risk-based and Tier 1 leverage ratios as set forth in the table below.
-There are no conditions or events since March 31, 2016 which management believes would have changed our category as "well capitalized."
+There are no conditions or events since June 30, 2016 which management believes would have changed our category as "well capitalized."
+As discussed in Note 18 - Subsequent Event in the notes to these unaudited consolidated financial statements in this Form 10-Q, in July 2016, the Board of Directors of Green Dot Bank declared a cash dividend payment in the amount of \$27 million to Green Dot Corporation.
+This subsequent dividend will not change our status as "well capitalized."

-The actual amounts and ratios, and required "well capitalized" minimum capital amounts and ratios at March 31, 2016 and December 31, 2015 were as follows:
+The actual amounts and ratios, and required "well capitalized" minimum capital amounts and ratios at June 30, 2016 and December 31, 2015 were as follows: